Lil Wilkinson Realty Logo

 10. Adequate Security Features

-More than a purchased security system, an inspector will look for the basic safety features that will protect your home such as proper locks on windows and patio doors, dead bolts on the doors, smoke and even carbon monoxide detectors in every bedroom and on every level.
-Even though pricing will vary, these components will add to your costs.
-Before purchasing or installing, you should check with your local experts.
+More than a security alarm system, an inspector will look for the basic safety features that will protect your home - proper locks on windows and patio doors, dead bolts on entrance doors, smoke and carbon monoxide detectors in every bedroom, and on every level.
+Prices will vary per component, but will add to your overall costs.
+Check with your local experts before purchasing or installing.

 11. Structural / Foundation Problems